sayheylaura/sayheylaura.github.io/README.md

 ## ✨ Feedback & Suggestions

 If you have any suggestions/feedback, you can contact me via [email](mailto:lauraferrandof@gmail.com).
-Alternatively, feel free to open an issue if you find bugs or want to request new topics for the blog!.
+Alternatively, feel free to open an issue if you find bugs or want to request new topics for the blog!

 ## 📜 License